 NOTE 2 – The table above assumes that two operating bands, where the frequency ranges defined either in Note 2 or 3 in the scope would be overlapping, are not deployed in the same geographical area.
 For such a case of operation with overlapping frequency arrangements in the same geographical area, special co-existence requirements may apply that are not covered by this Recommendation.

+NOTE 3 – TDD base stations deployed in the same geographical area, that are synchronized and use the same or adjacent operating bands can transmit without additional co-existence requirements.
+For unsynchronized base stations, special co-existence requirements may apply that are not covered by the 3GPP specifications.

+NOTE 4 – This requirement does not apply to a Band 2 E-UTRA BS of an earlier release.
+In addition, it does not apply to an E-UTRA Band 2 BS from an earlier release manufactured before 31 December 2012, which is upgraded to support Rel-10 features, where the upgrade does not affect existing RF parts of the radio unit related to this requirement.

 The power of any spurious emission shall not exceed the limits of Table 47R for a Home BS where requirements for co-existence with a Home BS type listed in the first column apply.

 TABLE 47R